 7 Things No One Tells You About Buying A Crib!

 1. Whether they cost $70 or $700, all cribs sold in the U.S. and Canada meet mandatory safety rules.

 Yes, you read that right—that crib at IKEA for under $100 is just as safe as the European designer model from a fancy boutique that runs $2000.

-That said, we would suggest buying from an established brand name (we review top brands on this site, scroll below for links).
+That said, we would suggest buying from an established brand name (we review top brands on this site).
 Yes, some web sites sell cribs from obscure brands with little or no history in the U.S. The concern here is whether you’d be able to contact them to buy replacement parts.
 Or how would they handle a safety recall?